charmed-kubernetes/kubernetes-docs/pages/k8s/ldap.md

 [[https://github.com/juju-solutions/bundle-canonical-kubernetes/blob/mwilson/adding-keystone-images/docs/images/kubernetes_dash.png]]
 # LDAP via Keystone
 Keystone has the ability to use LDAP for authentication.
-The Keystone charm is related to the Keystone charm in order to support LDAP.
-You can read about that on the [keystone-ldap charm page](https://jujucharms.com/keystone-ldap)
+The Keystone charm is related to the Keystone-LDAP subordinate charm in order to support LDAP.
+Read about the steps involved on the [keystone-ldap charm page](https://jujucharms.com/keystone-ldap)

 # Troubleshooting